Random-user420/bestKabu/README.md

 3. Enter your username, password, and an encryption key (Note: using a key longer than your credentials is unnecessary).
 4. Check the "Enable Password Protection" option.
 5. Click the "Save Login" button.
-6. Refresh the page to activate the changes.

 **Note:** If no username or password is entered, the existing credentials won't be overwritten.